Energy in Singapore: Companies

-In July 2021 Sembcorp opened one of the world's largest floating solar plants, with 60 MWs of panels on a reservoir.

-Given Singapore's leading position as a financial hub in the ASEAN region, it could maximise its role to promote clean energy investment throughout the entire region.
-The Australia–ASEAN Power Link is being considered to import 2.2 GW of solar from Northern Territory.

 Companies

 Wilmar International

 Wilmar International is listed in Singapore.
 Headed by Kuok Khoon Hong, it is the world's largest palm oil firm.
 Kuok was the third richest person in Singapore in 2009 with a net worth of $3.5 billion.
 According to Finnwatch in 2007 the Kuok family owned by Malaysian companies a biofuel plant in Indonesia (225 000 t/a).
-The Wilmar director Martua Sitorus ($3 billion net worth in 2009, 2nd richest in Indonesia) lived in Indonesia in 2009.

-In July 2007 Friends of the Earth Netherlands and two Indonesian NGOs accused Wilmar of illegal forest clearances in West Kalimantan, inadequate Environmental Impact Assessments and clearing land outside its concessions.
-Wilmar denies the allegation.
-The report calls on Unilever, a major purchaser from Wilmar, to review its purchasing relationship with the company.